HastiJadav/Cancer-Impact-Predictor/README.md

     Upper outliers replaced with the upper fence
 * Data was split into 80% training and 20% testing.
 * Linear Regression assumptions were checked:
-    Linearity
+    Linearity,
-    No autocorrelation
+    No autocorrelation,
-    Homoscedasticity
+    Homoscedasticity,
-    Normality of errors
+    Normality of errors,
-    Multicollinearity
+    Multicollinearity.

 ## 📈 Model Performance
 ![image](https://github.com/user-attachments/assets/cb9bbbb3-ee9a-44a1-9459-63ea03ae8f77)